jellemeeus/anti-afk/README.md

 # anti-afk
-Keeps your client logged in and circumvents AFK system and random disconnects that occur
+Keeps your character logged in and circumvents AFK system and random disconnects that occur.

+This script works in the background, so you can keep WoW running in the background while doing other things.

 ## requirements
 https://www.autohotkey.com/